 3) The crop.
 It is usually best to have all of the animal's face showing.
 We can crop it down if artistically warranted, but it is difficult to draw what is beyond the photo.

 4) The quality of the photo is important.
 I need to be able to zoom in and see details in the eyes and accurate coat color.

 When in doubt, email me a bunch of photos and I will coach you on choosing or taking the best reference photo of your animal.
 If the animal is deceased we will work together to find a photo that I can work from even if the quality is not perfect.

 Next stop on The Great American Road Trip...
-South Carolina in a vintage Jeep!
+Rhode Island in a 1960 Corvette!